Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 Map of Utsira Island

-There are two heritage-listed lighthouses on the island, which are the only remaining twin lighthouses in Norway.
-Only one of the two is working and has the important job of sending weather recordings to Oslo six times a day.
+There are two heritage-listed lighthouses on the island, the only remaining twin lighthouses in Norway.
+Only one of the two is working and sends weather recordings to Oslo six times a day.

-From the top of this lighthouse, which sits at the highest elevation of all of Norway’s lighthouses, at 68m above sea level, you can look out over Utsira’s striking, wild landscape.
+From the top of this lighthouse, which sits at the highest elevation of all of Norway’s lighthouses, at 68m above sea level, you can see Utsira’s striking, wild landscape.
 From here, if you are keen-eyed, you may also spy some of the street art.

 The lighthouse is open during the school holidays and by appointment.